rumayor-javier/React-Redux-Firebase-Firestore/README.md

 # React-Redux-Firebase-Firestore

-React with Redux and Auth and DB on Firebase/Firestore and image on Cloudinary
+React with Redux, Auth and DB on Firebase/Firestore and image on Cloudinary

 deployed on:
 ```